Wednesday, April 30, 2014

 There are moments in time when I become suddenly very interested in new music.
 Obsessed, really.
 This year two things came into play which made it urgent to discover the hot new dance music.
 1) This is the year I became a fanatically dedicated runner because of 2) The iPod.

-Receiving an iPod for my birthday meant successfully being able to take music with me on runs, without requiring a cassette player, which is like running holding a brick that is tethered to your head.
+Receiving an iPod for my birthday meant successfully being able to take music with me on runs, without requiring a cassette player, which is like running holding a brick that is tethered to your hand.

 My brother introduced me to the University of Minnesota’s Radio K back in 1999, but using the “radio” feature on iTunes I was able to play it in my house all the time, and with the music store could spontaneously purchase whatever it was I heard that I never knew I lived without.
 Music by The Streets, Felix da Housecat, and of course, I Am The World Trade Center.